 In DBT, patients are encouraged to look at their therapists as allies.
 During treatment, therapists practice validation.
 In this case, therapists examine the patients’ views as acceptable and valid, even if that isn’t necessarily the case.
 They also help patients identify negative behaviors in order to show them an alternative way of living.

-The Focuses of Our Los Angeles Dialectical Behavior Therapy
+The Focuses of Our Los Angeles DBT Therapy

 DBT therapy in Los Angeles helps clients work through painful emotions.
 At this time, therapists also teach them how to maintain positive, healthy relationships.
 It includes 4 major areas of focus to help clients learn the skills needed to maintain sobriety after treatment.